willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 Failure: Return HTTP `200 OK`

-This example shows the response returned when the endpoint denies the request.
+This example shows the response returned if the endpoint denies the request.
 In this scenario, the user receives a “Could not add the shift” error message in Shifts.

 ```http
 {